csabapalfi/pagespeed-insights-scripts/README.md

 ### `--runs`,`--warmup-runs` - multiple runs

-Test multiple times and take the median (or more/better statistics) of the score to reduce the impact of outliers (independent of what’s causing this variability).

-* `--runs <N>` overrides the number of runs (default: 1).
+`--runs <N>` overrides the number of runs (default: 1).
 For more than 1 runs stats will be calculated.

 ```
 $ npx pagespeed-score --runs 3 https://www.google.com